 1.5.1.1 The Chair of the NCPMC, in consultation with the Secretary, appoints an accreditation team consisting of a chairperson, a CPM instructor and a Certified Public Manager®.
 A larger team may be appointed to review complex programs.
 In selecting the team, consideration is given to the nature of the program, its geographic location, diversity, the expertise of the team members, and conflict of interest.

 1.5.1.2 Board of Directors representatives of accredited programs are requested to nominate highly qualified members of their faculty for the accreditation teams, as well as Certified Public Managers® who are alumni of their programs.
-Nominations should be accompanied by a resume and contact information.
+Nominations should be accompanied by contact information.
 Boards of Directors representatives from accredited programs are automatically eligible.
 CPM Graduate Volunteer Service Form link in appendix

-1.5.1.3 The Chair of the accreditation team must: be a Board representative from an Accredited program; have served on a Consortium accreditation review team or on similar accreditation review teams for other programs (e.g., MPA); have a good understanding of the CPM Competencies and the Standards for Accreditation.
+1.5.1.3 The Chair of the accreditation team must: be a Board representative from an Accredited program; it is desired that they have served on a Consortium accreditation review team or on similar accreditation review teams for other programs (e.g., MPA); have a good understanding of the CPM Competencies and the Standards for Accreditation.

 More experienced Board of Directors representatives should be assigned as Chairs for complicated, potentially difficult reviews.
 In order to reduce costs for the program, where possible, chairs should be located near the program being reviewed.
+Site visits may occur virtually if in-person visits are not realistic.

 1.5.1.4 The Instructor on the review team should have at least three (3) years of experience as an instructor with one or more Accredited CPM programs.